"He's a diversity double-whammy!"

 - In Grant Morrison's Seven Soldiers, Shilo Norman (long established as the black Mr Miracle) is also Ambiguously Jewish.

-- Ultimate Marvel has recently introduced Miles Morales, a half black, half Latino child, as the new Spider-Man.
+- Ultimate Marvel has introduced Miles Morales, a half black, half Latino child, as the new Spider-Man.

 - Even among the Five-Token Band cast of the original Atari Force, Li San O'Rourke stood out for being a Chinese/Irish character, just so the writers could squeeze in an extra ethnicity.